 The Two Colleagues (Lawyers) (Les deux confrères [Avocats])

-Watercolor, pen and black ink, gouache and crayon on paper
+Opaque and transparent watercolor, black ink, and charcoal on wove paper

 Lower left: "H Daumier"